Glorious Seattle Weekend

 Solo Women Need to Know – Seattle Freeze

 The Seattle Freeze doesn’t refer to the temperature in Seattle.
-Even though the temperature has been colder than normal, the term has a deeper meaning.
-The term is about Seattle attitudes.
-According to KUOW, a news organization, the Seattle Freeze is very real.
-The term describes the people.
+Even though the temperature has been colder than average, the term has a deeper meaning.
+The Seattle Freeze is about Seattle’s’ attitudes.
+According to KUOW, a news organization, the Seattle Freeze is authentic.
+The term describes people.
 I agree with Urban Dictionary.
-The Freeze can be little harsh at times.
+The Freeze can be a little harsh at times.
 Some people have studied the Seattle Freeze.

 Even Geek Wire reported that Weave and Tinder confirmed the Seattle Freeze happens.
 After all, who should know better than mobile apps for hooking up?

 Whether or not it’s actually true is up for debate.
 But now there’s data from a networking app proving that the Freeze may be a legitimate phenomenon.

 If you want a glorious Seattle weekend that includes cultural events, people watching, and fabulous photographic opportunities, ignore the Freeze thing.